Road to Germany: Cultural references

 The episode begins with a swing band version of the orchestral theme from the 1980s miniseries The Winds of War and War and Remembrance.
-The entrance into Warsaw mirrors Marty McFly's arrival in 1955 Hill Valley.
+The entrance into Warsaw mirrors Marty McFly's arrival in 1955 in Hill Valley.
 When Brian, Stewie, and Mort are chased by Nazis, a recreation of the chase scene, including Alan Silvestri's music, from Back to the Future occurs where Stewie rides a makeshift skateboard, escapes, and has the Nazis crash into a truck of manure.

 When Stewie picks up a Nazi uniform, there is a McCain–Palin button attached.
 Stewie and Hitler re-enact the famous mirror scene from the Marx Brothers film Duck Soup.
 The U-boat sequence is an adaptation of U-571 when Stewie decides to throw trash out of the submarine in order to stop the U-boat that was chasing them.
 Furthermore, the U-boat crashing scene is a reference to the multiple police car chases and subsequent crashes from The Blues Brothers.
 The submarine scene also features a melody of "Wishing Well" by Terence Trent D'Arby.
 The scene where the Hawk Men defeat the Luftwaffe is a parody of the film Flash Gordon, with its original soundtrack by Queen and Brian Blessed reprising his role as Prince Vultan.
 Stewie, Brian and Mort's escape from their crashing plane is a recreation of the raft scene from Indiana Jones and the Temple of Doom, including the track from the film's score by John Williams.
 The Hebrew wedding scene plays a song titled "Through Poland to Jewish Village", again from The Winds of War.
 The scene in the uranium lab where the scientist shows Stewie "one hundred Luftballons" followed by one popping is a reference to the song "99 Luftballons" where 99 red balloons trigger a nuclear war.